Forgiving and being forgiven can sometimes make you feel like you’re going in circles. Here’s some relief from the dizziness.

 "...If another believer sins, rebuke that person; then if there is repentance, forgive.
 Even if that person wrongs you seven times a day and each time turns again and asks forgiveness, you must forgive." -Jesus, Luke 17:3-4

-One of the best and hardest things about repentance is that there is no limit to it.
-As Christians, we still have an innate tendency to drift off course, so we continually need the opportunity to make adjustments and go in a better direction.
+One of the best and hardest things about forgiveness is that there is no limit to it.
+As Christians, we still have an innate tendency to default to our old, pre-Jesus ways.
+Every time this happens, which is frequently, God kindly gives us the opportunity to acknowledge it, make adjustments, and go in a better direction (i.e., repent).

-This is good if you are the one who messed up, but not so much if you are not the one who messed up but yet find yourself in the same mess.
+This is good if you are the one who messed up, but not so much if you are not the one who messed up but yet find yourself in an all too familiar situation.

 When you have that sense that we’ve been here before, either as the offender or as the offended, it can be frustrating.
 When you feel like you are just going in circles and repeating the same circuit over and again, it’s tempting to just give up on it.